Connect a domain

 We are using Cloudflare for this tutorial, but the process should be easily replicable using your DNS tool.

-Add CNAME record
+Add a CNAME record

 In Cloudflare, I'll go to my project and click on DNS:

-Add the record
+Add subdomain record (www)

 - Type: CNAME